 It used to be full of rubbish but a group got together to spruce up the space with flowers and a bin here is key to keeping it looking nice.

-Francis added: “This little spot is where the community have done a bit of a takeover, we’ve got an amazing team of volunteers who do all the flowers, it is an usual space because it is a tiny enclave of Croydon surrounded by Bromley.
+Francis added: “This little spot is where the community have done a bit of a takeover, we’ve got an amazing team of volunteers who do all the flowers, it is an usual space because it is a tiny enclave of Croydon surrounded by Croydon.